 Today, with the stroke of a pen the President has made a very real and immediate impact on the lives of millions of lesbian, gay, bisexual and transgender (LGBT) people across the country by signing an executive order that outlaws anti-LGBT discrimination among federal contractors and federal employees.
+Now, the executive order is in effect.

 The executive order signed by President Obama bans workplace discrimination by federal contractors which means protections for an additional 14 million Americans.
 The order also explicitly protects transgender federal employees from workplace discrimination.
 HRC called for both of these actions in our Blueprint for Positive Change when President Obama first took office.